-On a panoramic and walking tour of Lisbon, you'll visit the Belém Tower, the city’s iconic gateway at the mouth of the Tagus River.
+On a panoramic and walking tour of Lisbon, you'll visit UNESCO World Heritage Sites like the Belém Tower, the city’s iconic gateway at the mouth of the Tagus River.
 Nearby, marvel at the ornate Hieronymites Monastery, an exquisite example of Portugal’s superb Manueline architecture.
-Cultural Discovery: While here you’ll also enjoy a taste of Pastéis de Belém, a buttery custard confection based on an old recipe from the monks and still Portugal’s favorite pastry.
+While here you’ll also enjoy a taste of Pastéis de Belém, a buttery custard confection based on an old recipe from the monks and still Portugal’s favorite pastry.
 After a panoramic tour of this remarkable city, check into your hotel and have the rest of the day free.

 A rewarding day on your own in Lisbon

-Today you have the opportunity to join a full-day excursion to Queluz Palace, Sintra, and the coastal resort town of Cascais, or to immerse yourself in the history and culture of Portugal’s atmospheric capital.
+You have the entire day at your leisure to immerse in the history and culture of Portugal’s atmospheric capital.
 Prepare for your day with a Pastéis de nata, the custard tart for which the city is known.
-Then, search for more culinary pleasures at the Mercado da Ribeira, perhaps washing down your finds with a glass of Vinho Verde, Portugal’s signature wine.
-If you haven’t visited Lisbon museums, now is the time: The Museu Calouste Gulbenkian houses the private collection of an oil magnate, including works by Rembrandt and Monet.
+Or, if you haven’t visited Lisbon museums, now is the time: The Museu Calouste Gulbenkian houses the private collection of an oil magnate, including works by Rembrandt and Monet.
+Alternatively, your Vantage Concierge can help secure an optional full-day tour of nearby Queluz, Sintra, and Cascais.
 This evening, raise a glass to your expedition during a Farewell Dinner with your fellow travelers.